 We’ve already got incentives for customers to use their own KeepCups for hot drinks, and for them to bring Tupperware for takeaway food, whilst having 95% of soft drinks in glass or cans, limiting single-use plastics.
 We’re using paper straws and paper bags and card boxes for takeaway.

 You’ll see re-used, re-purposed and upcycled items in every café, and we’ve got trials and projects running at some sites, ready to roll out further, like the separation of food-waste from non-foods, having our coffee grounds picked up by bike for distribution to local gardens, and an upcoming move into zero-waste principles in Wanstead for certain packaged products.

 For outside catering we use biodegradable bamboo plates and wooden cutlery, and at the most recent Walthamstow Garden Party we were first to use champagne flutes made from potato-starch (rest assured the flavour was not affected!).
 We’re partnering up with ZED, for a soon to launch zero-emission brunch and lunch delivery service, with the ZED team whizzing the food to you by cargo bike.

-We’ve teamed up with Wild Wanstead to fill our outdoor planters with pollinator-friendly wild flowers, we’re first to the woods when wild garlic is in season, and day by day we’re hunting practical ways to do more to reduce food miles, reduce waste and do our bit.
+We’ve teamed up with Wild Wanstead to fill our outdoor planters with pollinator-friendly wild flowers, and day by day we’re hunting practical ways to do more to reduce food miles, reduce waste and do our bit.

 Hope to see you soon.